Finding Maximum Edge-Disjoint Paths Between Multiple Terminals: Introduction

 \section{Introduction}

 Let $G=(V,E)$ be a multigraph without selfloops.
 For a specified set $T\subseteq V$ of terminals, a path in $G$ is called a $T$-path if its ends are distinct vertices in $T$ and no internal vertices belong to $T$.
 In 1978, Mader~\cite{MaderA} showed a characterization of the maximum number of edge-disjoint $T$-paths.
 The theorem naturally extended a previously known min-max theorem on the inner Eulerian case due to Cherkassky~\cite{Cherkassky77} and Lov\'asz~\cite{Lovasz76}.
 Unlike this preceding result, the original proof was not constructive.
-It did not suggest an efficient algorithm for finding the maximum number of edge-disjoint $T$-paths.

 Subsequently, Mader~\cite{MaderH} extended his theorem to the problem of maximum number of openly disjoint $T$-paths.
-Lov\'asz~\cite{Lovasz80} then introduced an equivalent variant, called disjoint $\mathcal{S}$-paths, to provide an alternative proof via the matroid matching theorem.
+The result contains as its special case Gallai's min-max theorem on maximum number of vertex-disjoint $T$-paths \cite{Gallai61}, which is equivalent to the Tutte-Berge formula on maximum matching \cite{Berge58,Tutte47}.
+Lov\'asz~\cite{Lovasz80} then introduced an equivalent variant, called disjoint $\A$-paths, where $\A$ is a given partition of the terminals, to provide an alternative proof via the matroid matching theorem.
 See also \cite{TY16} for a minor correction.
-Schrijver~\cite{Schr01} provided a short alternative proof for Mader's theorem on disjoint $\mathcal{S}$-paths.
+Schrijver~\cite{Schr01} provided a short alternative proof for Mader's theorem on disjoint $\A$-paths based on Gallai's min-max theorem.
 The proof was again nonconstructive, and it did not lead to an efficient algorithm.
+Analogously to the Edmonds--Gallai decomposition for maximum matching, Seb\H{o} and Szeg\H{o} \cite{SS04} introduced a canonical decomposition that captures all the disjoint $\A$-paths.